ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 If we inferred union types,
 type errors would quickly grow enormous.

-## To do

-TODO: Question utility, e.g. with dict indexing.

 ## Future work

-Although the type system works well, it is yet useful for large configuration repositories in the real-world.
+Although the type system works well, it is not yet useful for large configurations in the real world.
-Two major features are needed for that:
+Three major features are needed for that:

+ * **Record types.**
+   By now I don’t expect they are hard to implement (function types already carry named arguments, which are similar), I just need to sit down and do it.
- * Record types.
+ * **Type aliases.**
+   With record types,
+   you don’t want to spell out the full type everywhere;
+   you write it down once and then refer to it.
+   I have a rough idea of what I want, but there are some unresolved questions.
+   How should scoping work?
+   The same as for expressions,
+   can you have local type definitions?
+   Or should types only be allowed at the top level?
+   Do they need to go before all expressions then, or can you mix let bindings and type definitions?
+   Etc.
+   I think this will be a matter of implementing _something_, getting a feel for it, and then iterating.
- * Importing types across files.
+ * **Importing types across files.**
+   Because every RCL document contains a single expression, it is very clear what importing files means on the value level.
+   For types,
+   I don’t think it is feasible to limit them to one exported type per file.
+   The main blocker here is coming up with a syntax that is both legible and not completely hideous.

 Aside from those,
-there are less pressing features I want to add:
+there are less important features that I want to add:

  * String literal types, so you can use a union of string literals to model enums.
  * Quantification and type variables,